-2025 Regional Research Conference Successfully Conducted at DMMMSU, La Union
+2025 Regional Research Conference Successfully Held at DMMMSU, La Union

-The 2025 Regional Research Conference took place on June 20, 2025, at the International Convention Center, DMMMSU - NLUC, Sapilang, Bacnotan, La Union, organized by Don Mariano Marcos Memorial State University (DMMMSU).
-The gathering united researchers, health experts, academic figures, and policy supporters to honor and advance regional excellence in health research.
+The 2025 Regional Research Conference, hosted by Don Mariano Marcos Memorial State University (DMMMSU), was successfully held on June 20, 2025, at the International Convention Center, DMMMSU-NLUC, Sapilang, Bacnotan, La Union.
+The event brought together researchers, health professionals, academic leaders, and policy advocates to celebrate and promote regional excellence in health research.

-The event officially began at 8:00 AM with participant registration, which was followed by the ceremonial ribbon-cutting for the Poster Research Exhibit.
-Key officials from DOST-PCHRD, DOST-1, CHD-1, DMMMSU, R1HRDC, and other distinguished attendees spearheaded this ceremony.
-The opening program featured an invocation and the Philippine National Anthem, which was beautifully sung by the DMMMSU Northern Chorus.
+The event formally commenced at 8:00 AM with the registration of participants, followed by the ceremonial ribbon-cutting of the Poster Research Exhibit.
+This ceremony was led by key officials from DOST-PCHRD, DOST-1, CHD-1, DMMMSU, R1HRDC, and other esteemed guests.
+The opening program also included an invocation and the singing of the Philippine National Anthem, beautifully rendered by the DMMMSU Northern Chorus.

-Dr. Leo B. Solis, Chair of R1HRDC, gave an inspiring and friendly welcome speech, establishing the atmosphere for a day packed with education, teamwork, and the celebration of research.
-Inspirational messages were delivered by Dr. Jaime I. Manuel Jr., President of DMMMSU, represented by Dr. Angelina T. Gonzales, Vice President for University Research, Development, and Innovation, alongside Dr. Maria Lourdes K. Otayza, Consortium Director of R1HRDC.
-Both emphasized the vital importance of joint research in promoting public health and regional progress.
+Dr. Leo B. Solis, Chairperson of R1HRDC, delivered a warm and motivating welcome address, setting the tone for a day filled with learning, collaboration, and celebration of research.
+Inspirational messages followed from Dr. Jaime I. Manuel Jr., University President of DMMMSU, represented by Dr. Angelina T. Gonzales, Vice President for University Research, Development, and Innovation, and Dr. Maria Lourdes K. Otayza, Consortium Director of R1HRDC.
+They both highlighted the critical role of collaborative research in advancing public health and regional development.

-To enhance the festive ambiance, the DMMMSU Northern Chorus delivered an energetic intermission performance before the introduction of the keynote speaker by Dr. Cynthia P. Lopez, Chairperson of the Regional Utilization Committee (RUC).
+Adding a festive atmosphere, the DMMMSU Northern Chorus performed a lively intermission number before the introduction of the keynote speaker by Dr. Cynthia P. Lopez, Chairperson of the Regional Utilization Committee (RUC).

-In a stimulating keynote speech, Dr. Paula Paz M. Sydiongco, Director IV of the Department of Health - Center for Health Development 1 (CHD-1), represented by Dr. Rhuel Bobis, Head of the Disease Prevention and Control Section, highlighted the necessity of converting research into practical policies and community-focused interventions, particularly amid urgent public health issues.
+In a thought provoking keynote address, Dr. Paula Paz M. Sydiongco, Director IV of the Department of Health – Center for Health Development 1 (CHD-1), represented by Dr. Rheuel Bobis, Head of the Disease Prevention and Control Section, emphasized the importance of translating research into actionable policies and community-based interventions, especially in the face of pressing public health challenges.

-In acknowledgment of their significant contributions, certificates of appreciation and tokens of recognition were awarded to the keynote speaker and the host university, DMMMMDU.
+To recognize their invaluable contributions, certificates of appreciation and tokens of recognition were presented to the keynote speaker and to the host university, DMMMSU.

 The morning session continued with three insightful lectures, which further enriched the participants’ understanding of the current health research landscape in the region.